 In order to comply with the Immigration Reform and Control Act of 1986, all new employees will be expected to provide certain documents establishing their identity and right to work in the United States.
 Please refer to

-Reference checks are conducted by the Department Head/Supervisor, Search Committee or Human Resources using the Reference Check.
+Reference checks are conducted by the Department Head/Supervisor, Search Committee or Human Resources.
 Only professional and business references are acceptable.
 This would include the candidate's immediate supervisor, manager, owner of a business, etc. Personal references such as a co-worker, colleague, or friend are not acceptable.
 All references must be forwarded to the Human Resources Employment Coordinator for review prior to an offer of employment.

 Before an offer of employment is extended to the finalist, the Human Resources Office must be consulted about salary recommendations, benefits and appropriate start date.
 An employment offer can then be made by the Department Head/Supervisor, Chair of the Search Committee or the Human Resources Office.
 Upon acceptance of an offer, Human Resources will prepare an appointment letter.